dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/access-control/access-control-overview.md

 ## Overview

-dbt Cloud administrators can use dbt Cloud's permissioning model to restrict the permissions of users on their account.
-This access control comes in two
+dbt Cloud administrators can use dbt Cloud's permissioning model to control user-level access in a dbt Cloud account.
+This access control comes in two flavors:
-flavors: License-based, and Role-based.
+License-based and Role-based.

 - **License-based Access Controls:** User are configured with account-wide license types.
 These licenses control the specific parts of the dbt Cloud application